itcc-pedcanportal/services-dkfz/README.md

 1. Connect to the VM using SSH:
    ```
-   ssh username@vm-hostname
+   ssh username@10.133.255.58
    ```

-2. Upload your data to the appropriate subdirectory in `/mnt/nfs-share/upload`
+2. Upload your data to the appropriate subdirectory in `/mnt/uploads/username/`
    - You can use tools like `scp`, `rsync`, or `sftp` for data transfer
    - Example using scp:
      ```
-     scp -r /path/to/your/data username@vm-hostname:/mnt/nfs-share/upload/your-subdirectory
+     scp -r /path/to/your/data username@vm-hostname:/mnt/uploads/username/your-subdirectory
      ```

 For more detailed information about connecting to DKFZ compute resources, please refer to the [de.NBI Heidelberg-DKFZ documentation](https://github.com/deNBI/cloud-user-docs/blob/main/wiki/Compute_Center/Heidelberg-DKFZ.md).